How to Move Email from cPanel to a New Hosting Provider

 Old IMAP server → New IMAP server

-- Faster for large mailboxes
+- faster for large mailboxes

-- Preserves folder structure
+- preserves folder structure

-Step-by-Step Migration Process
+Step-by-Step Process

-1. Create Mailboxes on the New Hosting
+1. Create Mailboxes

 2. Verify IMAP Access